zeroc-ice/ice/js/BuildInstructions.md

 ## Installing a Source Build

-After a successful build, you can generate an npm package by running the following command:
+After a successful build, you can generate a package by running the following command:

-    > npm pack
+    > yarn pack

 This will generate the file `ice-3.7.0.tgz`, which can be installed by running:

-    > npm install <path_to_file>/ice-3.7.0.tgz
+    > yarn install <path_to_file>/ice-3.7.0.tgz

 To use Ice for JavaScript with a browser, copy the appropriate JavaScript library files located in the `lib` directory to your web server.